 - Gods - features sets of four and seven

-- Kaname - painter of traditional lucky themes, particularly various deities
+- Kaname - painter of traditional lucky themes, particularly various animals

 Deleted puzzles